heroku/einstein-vision-node/README.md

 # Then, update the variables in `.env` with your values.

 # Point this at your locally-saved private key.
-export PREDICTIVE_SERVICES_PRIVATE_KEY=`cat path/to/private.key`
+export EINSTEIN_VISION_PRIVATE_KEY=`cat path/to/private.key`

 # Run the API server with those environment variables.
 heroku local
 ```

 If you provide a private key, the app takes care of JWT authentication for you.
-If you don't provide a private key you must provide a token yourself as `PREDICTIVE_SERVICES_TOKEN`.
+If you don't provide a private key you must provide a token yourself as `EINSTEIN_VISION_TOKEN`.